AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 Cryptanalysis

-The study of methods for obtaining the meaning of encrypted information, without access to the secret key normally required to do so.
+The study of methods for obtaining the meaning of encrypted information without access to the secret key.
 Essentially, code breaking.

 Cryptography